 Tips for Avoiding, or at Least Mitigating, Disputes Between Partners

 At the outset, partners should have a clear understanding of their partnership obligations, how the partnership assets and liabilities will be managed, and how disputes will be resolved.
 That understanding should be outlined in a partnership agreement.
 The partnership agreement and related documents will help to manage partners’ expectations pertaining to the partnership operations and the other partners.
 Using a good, comprehensive partnership agreement to clarify partners’ understandings and manage their expectations is key to keeping partner disputes to a minimum.
 It also gives partners a way to resolve dispute if and when they do arise.
-Here are a few pointers to consider in drafting or amending your partnership documents to help prevent some of the common causes of disputes.
+Here are a few pointers to consider in drafting or amending your partnership documents to help prevent some common causes of disputes.

 Hire Legal Counsel to Draft Your Documents